pmjones/AutoShell/README.md

         Output the _name_ in upper case.
 ```

 ## Advanced Topics

-### Command Naming and Discovery
+### Command Naming and Design

 Command class files are presumed to be named according to PSR-4 standards;
 further:

-1. Each colon-separated portion of the command name maps to a subnamespace;

-2. Dash-separated words are converted to CamelCase;
+- Dash-separated words are converted to CamelCase

-3. The command class file itself has a "main" method (usually `__invoke()`) with
-   an _Options_ parameter along with any other command-line argument parameters.
+- Colons indicate a namespace separator

-Given a base namespace of `Project\Cli\Command`, the command name
+For example, given a base namespace of `Project\Cli\Command`, the command name
 `create-article` maps to the class `Project\Cli\Command\CreateArticle`.

 Likewise, the command name `schema:dump` maps to the class
 `Project\Cli\Command\Schema\Dump`.

-If the command class has defined _Options_ and parameters, the option and
-argument values will be collected from the command line invocation.

 The _Shell_ will parse the command name to find the correct class, then
-reflect on that class to find the available options and arguments, and parse
+reflect on the "main" method in that class (typically `__invoke()`) to find
+the available options and arguments, and parse those out as well.
-those out as well.
-(The _Shell_ ignores interfaces, traits, absrtact classes,
+(The _Shell_ ignores interfaces, traits, abstract classes, and _Options_
-and _Options_ classes.)

-Note that the _Shell_ **does not** presume any particular return type from the
-Command classes.
-Typically this is an `int` representing an exit code, but that
-is not required per se by the _Shell_; it *will* be important to the _Console_
-you use, whether the one provided by _AutoShell_ or one of your own.

-You are not limited to using the provided _Console_ implementation.
-Examine the
-provided implementation for an example of how to write your own.
+implementations.)

+Finally, your main method signature should indicate an `int` return for
+the _Console_ exit code.
+Retuning `0` indicates success, whereas any other
+integer value indicates failure or error.
+See
+<http://www.unix.com/man-page/freebsd/3/sysexits/> for common exit codes.

 ### Command Factory

 By default, the _Console_ will just create command classes using `new`.
+This
+is fine for getting started, but you will likely need some form of dependency
+injection for your command classes.
+You can achieve this by setting a command
+factory on the _Console_.

-To inject a command factory of your own, perhaps one based on psr/container,
+To set a factory for creating command objects based on their class name,
-pass a `$factory` callable to the _Console_:
+perhaps one based on [psr/container][], pass a `$factory` callable to
+the _Console_:

 ```php
 /** @var Psr\Container\ContainerInterface $container */